 *Note: This table doesn’t include all marketing categories for human drugs, such as over-the-counter drugs for people that are marketed under a drug monograph.
 For definitions of all marketing categories, see Marketing Category.

 If the drug is an approved human or animal drug, a conditionally approved animal drug, or an approved human therapeutic biologic product, the six-digit application number is listed in the column with the header, “Application Number or Regulatory Citation.”
 The six-digit Minor species Index File (MIF) number is listed in this column if the drug is an FDA indexed animal drug.
 The column is blank for an unapproved drug.

 Click on a specific drug listed in the search results to view the label information.
 An unapproved drug has disclaimer statements at the top of the label, indicating that FDA has not reviewed the safety or effectiveness of the product or approved the product's labeling.

 For each drug in the repository, there is a “Marketing Information” box beneath the label.
 This box contains the marketing category of the drug.
 For an approved human or animal drug, conditionally approved animal drug, or approved human therapeutic biologic product, this box also contains the application number.
 The MIF number is listed in this box if the drug is an FDA indexed animal drug.
 The box is blank for an unapproved drug.

-To differentiate animal drugs from human drugs, DailyMed identifies animal drugs, both approved and unapproved, by the header, “Veterinary Medicine Labels,” at the top of the page.
+To differentiate animal drugs from human drugs, DailyMed identifies all animal drugs, regardless of whether they're legally marketed or not, by the header, “Veterinary Medicine Labels,” at the top of the page.

 What is a drug’s “proprietary name” versus its “established name”?